microsauce/scetty/README.md

 # SimpleScettyApp

-To simplify the creation of you can alternatively extend the SimpleScettyApp trait:
+To simplify the creation of Scetty servers you can alternatively extend the SimpleScettyApp trait:

 ```scala
 object HelloWorld extends SimpleScettyApp {